 Kaelis lifted his Haversack over his shoulder, his quiver over the other.
 With a regretful sigh, he closed the huge oak door behind him and looked either way down the black marble hall.
 So dreary!
-He could never remember which way; “This darn citadel keeps changing!” he swore under his breath, but he knew it was half frustration, half excitement.
+He could never remember which way; “This place keeps changing!” he laughed under his breath, but he knew it was half frustration, half excitement.
 This place was a bloody playground!

-“Have you gathered your things?” he asked without looking up at Kaelis.
+“Have you gathered your things?” he asked without looking up.

 “Yes, I’m all ready to go, thanks.
 I left the room just as when I arrived, but I didn’t bring much in the first place.”